HigginTown/HouseDivided/README.md

 ### The strategy

-First, I explore the roll call data.
-Missing votes by the senators are explored and dicussed [here](http://www.adammassachi.com/missing-votes/)
+First, I explore the roll call data and [missing votes](http://www.adammassachi.com/missing-votes/).

 Next, I apply PCA to create a synthetic vote space and agglomerative clustering methods to reveal some of the underlying structure of senators' voting patterns.
 The [clusters](http://www.adammassachi.com/clusters/) match exactly the natural party divide.